 Cold foil is applied by printing a UV-curable adhesive in the desired areas that you want the foil.
 Then foil is applied to the adhesive immediately, completely covering it.
 The foil is stripped away but remains only in the areas where the adhesive was applied.
 Lastly, the labels are run under a UV light to completely cure the adhesive.
 The process of removing the access foil from the label makes this method less suitable for designs with fine details.

-Cold foil is more affordable and less costly as hot foil.
-The main price difference that make cold foil more affordable is the price of the metal die used for hot foil.
-Cold foil also can be done in a shorter timeline because metal dies can take about two weeks to receive.
-Another options that may be more affordable is printing your label on a metallic material instead of applying foil to a label.
+Cold foil is more affordable and less costly as a hot foil.
+The main price difference that makes cold foil more affordable is the price of the metal dies used for hot foil.
+The cold foil also can be done in a shorter timeline because metal dies can take about two weeks to receive.
+Another option that may be more affordable is printing your label on a metallic material instead of applying foil to a label.
 Even though the appearance of printing on metallic materials is different than applying a foil it can give the same appeal.

-Make your products packaging stand out on store shelves by adding metallic paper or films, inks, or hot stamping/cold foiling to your label design.
+Make the packaging of your product stand out on store shelves by adding metallic paper or films, inks, or hot stamping/cold foiling to your label design.
 Contact Whitlam Group today and we can help engineer your label and find the best solution with your design.